akashgosavi23/Exam-Portal-Project/README.md

 ## Admin Profile

 ### Registration Page
-- Users: All who are not registered with Exam Dojo
+- Users: All who are not registered with Exam Portal
 - Users are required to enter a valid:
   - Username
   - Password